mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 The only **prerequesite** is [having Joy UI installed](/joy-ui/getting-started/installation/).

 :::warning
-⚠️ **Note:** We won't cover theming and component customization strategies at this moment.
+⚠️ **Note:** We won't cover theming and general component customization at this moment.
-Learn more about[the different customization approaches](/joy-ui/customization/approaches/) later.
+Learn more about [the different customization approaches](/joy-ui/customization/approaches/) later.
 :::

 ## Building the login page